CCHS-Melbourne/LoliBot/software/ReadMe.md

 and development environment on your host computer.
 You may choose your favorite source code editor and other utilities that best suit your needs.

+During the LCA2018 Open Hardware MiniConference (OHMC), we anticipate a large variety of machines, operating systems, Linux distributions and personal preferences in their set-up.
+The following instructions aim to cover a reasonable spread of environments, but we can't provide specific step-by-step instructions for every situation.

+*If you are having problems during the OHMC workshop, please ask one of the organisers or friendly and experienced helpers for assistance*

 # Development (host) computer software installation

 The recommended tools are all written in Python.
 If you are familar with